-Prior to inviting applications, the trustees set their priorities and criteria for the grants programme as
+Prior to inviting applications, the trustees set their priorities and criteria for the grants programme as:

-- Education and training projects, including vocational skills training which provide or lead to formal accreditation and good employment opportunities to improve quality of life - Projects that provide services to children and young people by the provision of resources and services at a local level encouraging self-help and sustainability for local initiatives - Youth work, particularly projects which contribute to reduction in crime and antisocial behaviour - Cultural activities including leisure and sport - Projects supporting older people by presenting opportunities to improve quality of life and/or promote and encourage health and fitness, particularly within community settings such as local clubs and community centres - Projects which benefit disabled people, including those with learning difficulties or other special needs or which address needs/issues in relation to mental health.
+- Education and training projects, including vocational skills training which provide or lead to formal accreditation and good employment opportunities to improve quality of life - Projects that provide services to children and young people by the provision of resources and services at a local level encouraging self-help and sustainability for local initiatives - · Youth work, particularly projects which contribute to reduction in crime and anti-social behaviour - Cultural activities including leisure and sport - Projects supporting older people by presenting opportunities to improve quality of life and/or promote and encourage health and fitness, particularly within community settings such as local clubs and community centres - Projects which benefit disabled people, including those with learning difficulties or other special needs or which address needs/issues in relation to mental health.

-The charity also identified the following as key elements to successful applications under the main grants programme:
+The charity also identified the following as key elements to successful applications under the Main Grants programme:

-- Meeting the priorities and criteria of the programme as set out above - Having outputs that will deliver an effective service to the target communities - Demonstrating ability to deliver tangible and sustainable long-term benefits to local residents - Cost effectiveness in achieving outcomes that make a real impact on residents' lives - · Extent to which the project addresses the objective of promoting resilience - Extent to which residents are involved in the project and how inclusive is the service - Effective recording and quality systems - Clear monitoring of service delivery.
+- · Meeting the priorities and criteria of the programme as set out above - Having outputs that will deliver an effective service to the target communities - Demonstrating ability to deliver tangible and sustainable long-term benefits to local residents - Cost effectiveness in achieving outcomes that make a real impact on residents' lives - · Extent to which the project addresses the objective of promoting resilience - · Effective recording and quality systems - · Clear monitoring of service delivery.